leshicodes/the-wild-expanse-wiki/player options/races.md

 ### Hadozee Traits

 As a hadozee, you have the following traits:
+- **Ability Scores**: Choose one of:
+   - **(a)** Choose any +2; choose any other +1
+   - **(b)** Choose three different +1
 - **Age.** Hadozee reach maturity around the age of 20 and live to be upwards of 200 years old.
 - **Alignment.** Hadozee tend toward neutrality.
 - **Creature Type.** You are a humanoid.
-- **Recommended ASI:** Dexterity +2, Wisdom +1
 - **Size.** Hadozee are human sized.
 Your size is Medium.
 - **Speed.** Your base walking speed is 30 feet and you have a climbing speed equal to your walking speed.
-- **Languages.** You can speak, read, and write Common and Hadozee.
+- **Languages.** You can speak, read, and write Common and one other language that you and your DM agree is appropriate for your character.
-- **Prehensile Feet.** You have prehensile feet capable of working as either feet or hands.
-On your turn, you can forego half your movement speed to gain an additional object interaction or to wield a weapon with the light property for two-weapon fighting.
-In addition, so long as two of your hands or feet are free, you can climb.
+- **Prehensile Feet.** As a bonus action, you can use your feet to manipulate an object, open or close a door or container, or pick up or set down a Tiny object.
 - **Monkey Fighting.** When you make a melee weapon attack on your turn while climbing, you can increase the reach of a single attack by 5 feet.
 In addition, you can take the disengage action as a bonus action while climbing.
-- **Glide.** When you start to fall from 10 feet or higher and you’re not wearing heavy armor, as a reaction you can extend out your arms and begin gliding.
-When you start gliding, you immediately descend 5 feet and may move up to your movement speed horizontally or down.
-At the start of each of your turns, you descend another 5 feet.
-When you take the Move action while gliding, you can move horizontally or down.
-If you stop gliding, you resume falling, and when you’re no longer able to fall, the glide ends.
+- **Glide.** When you fall at least 10 feet above the ground, you can use your reaction to extend your skin membranes to glide horizontally a number of feet equal to your walking speed, and you take 0 damage from the fall.
+You determine the direction of the glide.
 ---

 <!-- ## Mind Flayer Renegade